 Matthijs Koene is internationally regarded as one of the foremost Panpipes players of its time.
 He is groundbreaking; his vision and manner of playing have vastly expanded the technical and expressive capabilities of his instrument.
 Through this, the Panpipes have succeeded in making an entry into the classical music world.

-Matthijs has received several awards, all unique to the Panpipes player.
+Matthijs has received several awards, all unique to the panpipes player.
 Such as, in 2003 he won the Vriendenkrans from the Royal Concertgebouw in Amsterdam.
-In 2006 he won the IBLA Grand Prize.
 Recently, the CD ‘La Flute de Pan & Quintettes’ by Jean Cras received a Diapason d’ Or award.

-Some successful performances on leading stages include the Concertgebouw Amsterdam, De Doelen Rotterdam, Carnegie Hall New York, Auditori Barcelona, and NOSPR Concert Hall.
+Some successful performances on leading stages include the Concertgebouw Amsterdam, De Doelen Rotterdam, Carnegie Hall New York and NOSPR Concert Hall.
 Other performances in international festivals of contemporary music include November Music (Netherlands), Donaueschinger Musiktage (Germany).